MasoniteFramework/docs/sessions.md

 ## Getting Started

 There are a two ideas behind sessions.
 There is **session data** and **flash data**.
 Session data is any data that is persistent for the duration of the session and flash data is data that is only persisted on the next request.
+Flash data is useful for showing things like success or warning messages after a redirection.

 ## Using Sessions